How are internet speeds measured?

 Much like your neighbors can affect internet speeds, so can you.
 If you’re connecting many devices at once or doing high-bandwidth activities like uploading 4K video to YouTube or a 500 GB PDF to a server, this can impact other devices on your network and the speed with which you’re able to connect.

-If none of the solves above address your internet speed issues, you can take a few additional steps to boost your connection:
+If none of the solutions above address your internet speed issues, you can take a few additional steps to boost your connection:

 - Make it a habit to restart your router.
 This allows them to “refresh” and clear stored up data.